 The SE adds LED taillights, tinted glass and roof rails.

 The SXT brings 17-inch aluminum wheels, foglamps, SiriusXM Radio, "performance" front and rear fascias, body-color exterior mirrors, front and rear floor mats, cargo compartment cover and cargo net.
+It offers the option of the Pentastar V6.

 The R/T trim includes a performance suspension, a 368-watt premium stereo, 19-inch satin carbon painted wheels, red interior accent stitching and unique exterior trim.